jochenjonc/blog-component-state/README.md

 ![](https://github.com/BioPhoton/blog-component-state/raw/master/images/reactive-local-state_lifetime-global-singleton-service__michael-hladky.png "Lifetime Global Singleton Service")

-If we compare this to the lifetime of other building blocks of angular we can see their life time is way more dynamic.
+If we compare this to the lifetime of other building blocks of angular we can see their lifetime is way more dynamic.
 ![](https://github.com/BioPhoton/blog-component-state/raw/master/images/reactive-local-state_lifetime-angular-building-blocks__michael-hladky.png "Lifetime Angular Building Blocks")

 The best example of a dynamic lifetime is data that gets rendered over the `async` pipe.